HR-development-team/hr-backend/docs/OFFICE_FEATURE.md

 `Field Descriptions:`

+- id: The internal database primary key (integer) for the office.
 - office_code: Unique identifier for the office
 - name: Display name of the office
 - address: Display address of the office